JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 ```

 {{< callout type="warning" >}}
 The **only DNS** you need to point is the one for Traefik, the rest is done automatically as per the labels!
+Do it before spinning the container
 {{< /callout >}}

 These are the only ones you will see configured in cloudflare DNS: *if you want, change that private IP for your tailscale one*